 Figure B11: Historical coefficient estimates for cold-related (left) and heat-related (right) mortality.
-Red shows the time evolution based only on the single coefficient, while green shows the pooled time evolution for all coefficients in that set.
+Red shows the time evolution based only on the coefficient described in each panel, while green shows the pooled time evolution for all coefficients in that set.

-Figure B12: Linear approximations for β as a function of \overline{T} .
+Figure B12: Linear approximations for cold-related and heat-related mortality β as a function of \overline{T} .
 Excess mortality for days of a given temperature is clipped at 0.
-A single coefficient was provided for cold-related mortality $(T < 65^{\circ}F)$.
+A single coefficient was provided for cold-related mortality ($T < 65^{\circ}F$).